HabanaAI/vllm-hpu-extension/calibration/README.md

 # FP8 Calibration Procedure

 Running inference via [vLLM](https://github.com/vllm-project/vllm) on HPU with FP8 precision is achieved using [Intel® Neural Compressor (INC)](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Quantization/Inference_Using_FP8.html#inference-using-fp8) package.
-This approach require a model calibration procedure to generate measurements, quantization files, and configurations first.
+This approach requires a model calibration procedure to generate measurements, quantization files, and configurations first.
 To simplify this process, we've provided the `calibrate_model.sh` script.
 It requires the following arguments:

 - `-m`, i.e., **model stub or path:** Path to your model (if stored locally) or the model ID from the Hugging Face Hub.
 - `-d`, i.e., **path to the source dataset:** Path to your dataset in pickle format (".pkl").